 Sasha Mitchell Was In And Out Of Prison

-Sasha Mitchell’s character, Cody Lambert, was a huge source of comic relief on the show.
+Sasha Mitchell’s character, Cody Lambert, was a major source of comic relief on the show.
 Sweet and dimwitted, Cody would often break the tension during more serious plot lines.
-Behind the scenes, however, his life was dark.
 Throughout the show's run, Mitchell was in and out of trouble with the law for domestic abuse.
 Police were called to his house several times to investigate reported incidents against his then-wife, Jeannette Robbins.

-Mitchell was sentenced to a 30-day jail sentence for violating probation after he was convicted of beating his wife in September 1995.
+Mitchell was sentenced to a 30-day jail sentence for violating probation after he was convicted of domestic assault in September 1995.
 He was allowed to leave prison during his sentence to shoot Step by Step.
-One can only imagine how unsettling it must have been to shoot loving family scenes with an abusive felon.

 Angela Watson Was Robbed By Her Parents